-Preheat the oven to 375F degrees.
+- Preheat the oven to 400F (200C or 190C fan forced) degrees.
 Line a 12 cavity muffin tin with muffin papers.

-In a second large bowl, whisk together the oil, sugars, eggs and vanilla.
-Then whisk in the milk.
+- In a second large bowl, whisk together the melted butter, oil, eggs, vanilla extract and buttermilk.

-Spoon the batter into the prepared muffin tin, filling each muffin cavity to the top.
-You'll end up with about 12-15 muffins total.
+- Spoon the batter into the prepared muffin tin, filling each muffin cavity to the top.
+You'll end up with about 12-14 muffins in total.

 - Cool in the pan 5-10 minutes, then continue cooling on a wire rack.

-**Muffins are best if enjoyed when they come out of the oven.
-Store leftovers in an airtight container at room temperature for up to 3 days.
-Muffins can be frozen and thawed in the fridge.
+- Storage: Muffins are best if enjoyed fresh from the oven.
+Store muffins in an airtight container at room temperature for up to 4 days.
+Muffins freeze well.
+Then thaw overnight in the fridge.